 100 years later Thomas Jefferson invented America to protect dissenting beliefs and wrote -

 'Bacon, Locke and Newton are the three greatest men that have ever lived, they laid the foundation of those superstructures which have been raised in the Physical & Moral sciences'

 ... no wonder folk talked about a special relationship ...

 Sure there were still wars being fought in 1690 ... in Scotland, Ireland & France ... but some wars could be profitable for bankers ... and everybody now knew spendthrift kings were a thing of the past? ... parliament now ruled over the national purse? ... and these were 'just' wars for the defence of the revolution?

 Things were changing - spending on the kings whims was now controlled by Parliament and rent seeking slothful landlords had to compete with new capital accumulations from merchants with the confidence to invest in specialisations, scale & technology ... a social revolution as a middle class emerged intent on mass production ...

-On the other hand the Quakers didn't seem to have any problem in funding The London Lead Company in 1704?
+On the other hand the Quakers didn't seem to have any problem in funding profitable projects like The London Lead Company in 1704?
 What was the secret of their success?

 Excluded from 'mainstream' activities, business was satisfying work which put crumbs on the family table.
 Short term prospects and gain through participation in parliament, the ancient universities, the legal profession, the army or the church was not on ... but Voltaire spotted that there were unintended consequences of such exclusions -